johnhess/dj-sec/dj-sec.md

 * CSRF (Cross Site Request Forgery)
 	* A bit more subtle
 	* Slightly less giant catastophe if it happens
-* Both take advantage of the trust you have in your users and your users in you <small>(hint: don't trust them).</small>
+* Both take advantage of the trust you have in your users and your users in you
+	* Don't trust people.

 ---